Yahire3388/extensionToJavaAgent/README.md

-This is the extension i am using to add to my java agent of OTEL. demoextension.jar is the jar created with gradle script.
+This is the extension i am using to add to my java agent of OTEL. demoextension.jar is the jar created with gradle script. setenv.bat is also uploaded which indicates how i am passing agent and its extension while startup of tomcat server.

 ## Introduction